 Larry Lowe: I spoke to a couple of the guys in class and some people are intimidated.
 You’re got so many people that are wanting these jobs and it’s not like sitting on Wall Street.
 There are a lot of people going after the Product Manager role, but it doesn’t mean your competition is even capable.
 Most of the people that are interviewing in the class are focused, because what you’re getting in this class is completely invaluable that can’t be taught anywhere else.

-I know you mentioned that 100% of students in the class are doing 6 to 22 interviews a week.
+I know you mentioned that 100% of members in the class are doing 6 to 22 interviews a week.
 Consistently having kids playing division one basketball in college doesn’t guarantee results, a lot of the drive to the NBA comes out of 15 to 20 schools.
 Yeah, a lot of players, but not a lot of competition.
-So the students doing 6-22 interviews a week have an edge on the competition for sure.
+So the members doing 6-22 interviews a week have an edge on the competition for sure.
 Also, I loved being here.
 I know I’m not the first from the Wall Street community and I won’t be the last.

 Product Gym: You’re not our first Wall Street alumni, you’re definitely not going to be the last, but we see so many unhappy people on Wall Street that are trying to make a transition into Product.
 Why is this?